 Functions

-A function is a list of instructions to the engine.
-When the function is executed, the instructions will be executed one after another.
-Such an instruction can assign a value to a variable, or call another user-defined function or an internal engine function.
-A function is defined this way:
+A function is a list of commands.
+When the function is called, the commands will be executed one after another.
+Such a command can assign a value to a variable, or call another user-defined or pre-defined function.

 function beep3()